giantswarm/releases/azure/v13.0.0/README.md

 Bug fixes:

 - Fixed firewall rules to allow prometheus to scrape node-level exporters from all node pools.
-- Encryption secret is now taken from the CR namespace rather than the organization namespace.
 - Try to send only one request to VMSS Azure API from `nodepool` handler which reduces the risk of reaching API rate limit and getting 429 errors.

 Changes: